Limerick Poems About Soldiers | Soldier Limerick Poems

 a soldier hit by a blast

-but as of right now
+but as of today

 farming a dramatic past.